Cowles Mountain

-Cowles Mountain (/koʊlz/, [kaʊlz]; properly KOHLZ, commonly KOWLZ) is a prominent mountain located in the San Carlos neighborhood, within the city limits of San Diego.
+Cowles Mountain (/koʊlz/, /kaʊlz/ {a proscribed pronunciation}; properly KOHLZ, commonly KOWLZ) is a prominent mountain in San Carlos, San Diego, California.
 The 1,593 ft summit is the highest point of the city of San Diego.
 It is protected within Mission Trails Regional Park.

 History

 The mountain is named after George A. Cowles, a rancher and businessperson in southwestern San Diego County during the 1870s and 1880s.

 San Diego State University

 For many years Cowles Mountain was locally known as "S" Mountain.
 In 1931, 500 students from San Diego State College, now San Diego State University (SDSU), painted a 400 ft letter "S" on the side of the mountain, after which it took on its popular name.
-In April 1942, during World War II, the local military ordered the S covered up for the sake of national security.
-After the war the painting tradition was resurrected.
+In April 1942, during World War II, the military ordered the "S" covered up for national security, as it could serve as a potential reference for enemy aerial attacks for strategic sites.
+After the war, the painting tradition was resurrected.

-In the 1970s, the annual repainting tradition was ceased for environmental and habitat protection, but had a brief resurgence in the late 1980s.
+In the 1970s, the annual repainting tradition was ceased for environmental and habitat protection but had a brief resurgence in the late 1980s.
 The "S" has not been repainted for nearly three decades.